Applies to: KNA, KMA, KVPNA, KOA, KWA, KBA

 audit.
 The admin class has full access

-to the system and permissions to configure and operate all Kernun components.
+to the system and permissions to configure and operate all Kernun UTM components.

 The audit class can only view the system configuration and